-- Whisk together the milk, flour, yeast and sugar in a large baking bowl.
+Whisk together the milk, flour, yeast, and sugar in a large bowl.

-- Once combined add half the water and beat into the batter, continue to add more water until the batter is thick and smooth.
+Continue to add more water until the batter is thick and smooth.
 Stop adding water once it reaches the consistency of thick cream.
-Cover with cling film and leave in a warm draught-free place until foaming - about 1, up to 2 hours, but keep an eye on it.

-- Whisk the salt and baking powder into the batter and heat a heavy-based frying pan on the stove until hot but not smoking.
+Heat a heavy-bottomed frying pan on the stove until hot, but not smoking.

-- Place one ring in the heated pan, add in enough batter to fill just below the top of the ring.
-Cook for five minutes, when there should be many tiny holes on the surface, and the crumpet is setting.
-Flip the crumpet over and cook for another two – three minutes.
+Place one ring in the heated pan, and pour in enough batter to fill just below the top of the ring.

 |Nutritional Guidelines (per serving)|